jss2326/AML-Final-Project/README.md

 ## Objective

-The focus of this project is to measure a company’s financial health and performance trajectory based on predicted financial metrics, such as *Market Cap* and *EBITDA Margins*.
+The focus of this project is to measure a company’s financial health and performance trajectory based on its predicted *Market Capitalization*.
 The companies we considered are Fortune1000 companies and the metrics are gathered from financial reports in 2024.

 ### Determining Company Financial Health Trajectory